Union groups honor workers and families at Labor Day picnic

 "We're wanting to bring those jobs here, build those manufacturing plants here, at union wages, expand the middle class and we're going to represent those workers at the battery plant," Roberts said.
 "We're extremely excited about that."

 While the miners' union headlined Sunday's event, the picnic also featured speakers from other labor groups.
-Fred Albert, of Charleston, president of American Federation of Teachers-West Virginia, urged guests to support public education now more than ever because it is under attack across the U.S.
+Fred Albert, of Charleston, president of American Federation of Teachers-West Virginia teachers' union, urged guests to support public education now more than ever because it is under attack across the U.S.

 "These are our people that we are like-minded with.
 They support us in our efforts as our public schools and it's a time to come together and appreciate one another and thank each other for the work that they do in the labor movement," Albert said.